Scrub Colours Explained: What Each Colour Means in Healthcare

 What is the most popular scrub colour?

-Blue is the most popular worldwide for its calming and professional tone.
+Blue is the most popular worldwide because it communicates calmness, cleanliness and trust.

 Can I mix different scrub colours?

-Yes — many clinics use colour-coding to identify departments or roles while keeping a cohesive look.
+Yes.
+Many clinics and hospitals use colour-coding to identify roles or departments while keeping a cohesive overall look.

 Do scrub colours fade over time?